mhdolatabadi/c-minus-compiler/README.md

 A one-pass compiler  for  a  simplified version  of  C  programming  language  (i.e.,called C-minus).

 To Do:<br/>
-- [ ] Refine structures like Symbol Table
+- [X] Refine structures like Symbol Table
+- [ ] Change action run to node instead of edge
 - [ ] scope management
 - [ ] function handling
 - [ ] array handling